amallhalim/lemon-resturant/README.md

    ```bash
     npx expo start
    ```

+   npx expo start -c   start and cleaner all caches

 <!-- press Ctrl + M for emulator), ensure Fast Refresh is enabled. -->
 to :